nubsuki/CyberpunkModManager/README.md

 1. **Install WinRAR and 7-Zip**: Ensure both are installed.
 If not, download them before proceeding.
 2. **Download the Mod Manager**: Get the application from the link above.
 3. **Extract the Files**: Extract the contents to your preferred location (e.g., `E:\Desktop\CyberpunkModManager`).
-4. **Open the Application**: Run `CyberpunkModManager.exe` If windows defender promt you with massage go to more info and click Run Anyway.
+4. **Open the Application**: Run `CyberpunkModManager.exe` If Windows Defender prompts you with a message. go to more info and click Run Anyway.
 5. **Set the Game Root Folder**: Select your Cyberpunk 2077 root folder (e.g., `C:\Program Files (x86)\Steam\steamapps\common\Cyberpunk 2077`) Selected root folder will be shown in the mod manager.
 6. **Drag and Drop Mods**: Drag and drop your mods into the application.
 7. **Install Mods**: Press `Install`.
 Ensure mods are installed in the correct order.
 8. **Verify File Movement**: Use the `Open Mod Moved Folder` button to verify if mod files have been moved correctly.
 9. **Check Root Folder**: Confirm the root folder using `Open Game Root Folder`.

+### Important Information

+If after installing a mod, the console logs `Logged 0 files for mod: vehiclehandling`, check `extractedFile.json` to ensure proper extraction.
+If you see an empty filePaths list `(e.g., "filePaths": [])`, you may need to manually install the mod.

 ## Sharing Mods with Friends